andrei-popa88/url/README.md

 #### Both can be used individually if you so desire.

-The parser will simply parse a url and make available its parts.
+The parser will simply parse a url and make its parts available.
 However you cannot modify them using this class directly.
 For all intents and purposes it's immutable.

 The builder allows you to modify a url.
 However you cannot retrieve information directly from it(for example you cannot do $builder->getHost()), you can only modify the existing parts of the url.

-You can find information about each bellow.

 ## Parser